The Cyclades · Milos

 Cash > card in tavernas

-O!
-Hamos!, Medusa, Sirocco, the family-run places — cash is preferred, sometimes cards genuinely won't work.
+At O!
+Hamos!, Medusa, Sirocco and the family-run places, cash is preferred and sometimes cards simply won't work.
 Bring €200 in cash from Athens.

 Pollonia > Adamas to sleep